richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 ## Linux and macOS

-The gem contains native extensions and a separate light-weight agent process.
+The AppSignal integrations for Ruby and Elixir contains native extensions and a separate light-weight agent process.
 These native extensions are supported on most Linux distributions and macOS.

+### Alpine Linux

 Alpine Linux is not supported at this time because our agent, which written in Rust, does not fully support Alpine Linux yet.
 This has been reported upstream